cocoaproductions/cocoaproductions.github.io/caffeine++.markdown

 #### Write access

 Allows us to save your data into Apple Health for archiving.
-You can deny any of these permissions and rely only on the app storage, however, we store your data locally only for 1 week.
+You can deny any of the write permissions and rely only on the app storage, however, we store your data locally only for 1 week.

 ### Privacy summary